Risk management solutions in an increasingly digital financial sector

 Finance in Flux

 One of the biggest challenges faced by an increasingly digital financial world is that it is always changing.
 In addition to needing to meet the demands of customers who expect immediate service, financial institutions are being challenged by fintech startups who follow the e-commerce model.
-Varo, Chime, and SoFi Money are examples of digital-only banks that are attracting customers through offers of high interest rates on savings accounts, no international fees, free checking, and instantaneous mobile banking.
+Varo, Chime, and SoFi Bank are examples of digital-only banks that are attracting customers through offers of high interest rates on savings accounts, no international fees, free checking, and instantaneous mobile banking.
 Traditional financial institutions have the option of either digitizing or isolating themselves from a large customer base expecting the mobility, instant gratification, and personalization they find elsewhere.

 Increased digitization of finance means more regulations, especially in the global fight against money laundering and terror funding.
 The ability to identify and prevent illegal transactions requires the constant development of new technology to keep financial institutions a step ahead of criminals.
 As a result of both increased threats and new technology, new regulations for institutions are increasing at an astonishing rate.
 According to Reuters, from 2004 to the start of 2018, the number of regulatory updates increased from approximately 10 per day to almost 208 per day.